guitarvydas/guitarvydas.github.io/_posts/2021-05-23-UNIX Takeaways.md

 ## Union of Coordination and String Processing and ...
   O/Ss are just libraries.

-  Windows, MacOS, Linux are just applications[^os].
+  Windows, MacOS, Linux are just applications.

+  The _problems_ that Windows, MacOS and Linux must solve are different from the problems that most apps need to solve.

-  Not every app should have all of the above principles built-in, e.g. not every app needs memory sharing and time-sharing.
+  Not every app should have all of the operating system principles built-in, e.g. not every app needs memory sharing and time-sharing.

+  Some apps use the concurrent programming paradigm.
+This should not mean that they must include all of O/S-style threading.
 # Pipelines vs. Isolation
 UNIX popularize pipelines of isolated components.